 3] Run Windows Update Troubleshooter

 If it is clear which update is causing the problem, you can manually download the KB update from the Microsoft Update Catalog.
-Just search for the KB and download.
+Just search for the KB and download it.
 Once its complete, double click to execute the update, and the Windows Update system will pick it up.

-Alternatively, you could wait for the update to be offered to your system and then install it,
+Alternatively, you could wait for the update to be offered to your system and then install it.
+This is what we would recommend.

 Let us know if any of these solutions helped you to resolve this problem.
 A. confirmation from your side will only help us improve, and others as well.